 Rome.
 The eternal city.
 Home of so much history and art.
 Rome was my first international trip and I fell in love with every bit of the city.
 But, I quickly realized when I was planning my trip that outside of the Vatican and the Colosseum, I was at a loss for what to do in the eternal city.
-However, I quickly realized it’s nearly impossible to run out of things to do in the gorgeous Italian capital!
+However, I quickly realized getting off the beaten path is the best way to experience Rome!

 Passing by this church, you’d have no idea that below it lies the crypts of the Capuchin monks which hold the remains of around 4,000 friars.
 Not unique enough for you?
 The crypts are decorated entirely with human bones.
 There are five crypts decorated with bones, three of which are decorated with specific types of bones: the Crypt of Skulls, the Crypt of Pelvises, and the Crypt of Leg Bones and Thigh Bones.
-This fascinating, albeit morbid stop needs to be on your itinerary.
-Each crypt was both breathtaking and chilling to behold, and, for me, was a reminder of just how fleeting life is (the pelvic bones fashioned to look like an hourglass on the wall may have had something to do with this).
+This fascinating, albeit morbid stop is one of my favorite destinations off the beaten path in Rome.
+Each crypt was both breathtaking and chilling to behold, and, for me, was a reminder of just how fleeting life is.
+The pelvic bones fashioned to look like an hourglass on the wall (signifying how “time flies”) may have had something to do with this.

 Where to even begin with this incredible church?
-The grounds are utterly gorgeous, the gorgeous basilica and chapels, the papal relics…it was breath taking.
+The grounds are utterly gorgeous, the basilica and chapels are stunning, the papal relics…it was breath taking.
 Not to mention the lack of tourists due to it’s location.
 This church is also the burial site of Saint Paul and is one of the four major papal basilica of Rome.
 There’s too much to list here and I don’t want to spoil the wonder of it, so be sure to add this to your Rome itinerary.

-While outside the walls, it’s easily reachable by line B on the metro.
+It’s location outside the city walls makes it LITERALLY off the beaten path.
+It’s easily reachable by line B on the metro, however.
 Simply get off at the “Basilica San Paolo” stop and walk five minutes north to the church!
 Saint Paul’s Outside the Walls is open from 7:30 AM to 6 PM, seven days a week.
 Remember, this is still a church and place of worship so please be quiet and respectful, and do not take photos where you aren’t allowed.
 Additionally, ensure you’re not wearing shorts or tops exposing your shoulders, as you will not be allowed entrance.

 Much like the Capuchin Crypts, this one will also be taking you underground, but a little deeper this time, so you may want to bring a jacket.
 From the surface, San Clemente looks like a normal church.
 Well, as normal as every gorgeous church in Rome!
 But you wouldn’t know from looking at it that below the surface is not just one, but two other churches.
 The original Basilica di San Clemente was built in the fourth century and, like many things in the eternal city, lies below the modern church.
 From there, you can descend further into a first century pagan temple.
 It’s amazing to see these two vastly different pieces of history, right next to each other.
 There’s even a stone slab with catholic inscriptions on one side, and pagan inscriptions on the other!